apache/nuttx/Documentation/platforms/arm/stm32wl5/index.rst

 -----

 Place where program code lives.
-Part of flash can also be used to create small filesystems like nxffs or smartfs to hold persistant data between reboots without the need of attaching external flash or mmc card.
+Part of flash can also be used to create small filesystems like nxffs or smartfs to hold persistent data between reboots without the need of attaching external flash or mmc card.
 Since flash has limited number of erases (writes) it's best to hold there only data that is no frequently updated (so, configuration is ok, logs are not).